There is a very wide variation in the hand spans of pianists. Hand spans among adult men and women can vary by as much as 5 inches (12.7 cm).

 An important benchmark separating ‘small’ from ‘large’ hands is a span of 8.5 inches.
-Up to this point, the pianist struggles to play a tenth, and more importantly, fast passages of octaves and large chords can be uncomfortable and involve pain or tension.
-From the available data, it is estimated that about 76% of adult men have hand spans that can reach 8.5 inches or more – this leaves about 24% of men (a not insignificant proportion) who cannot play a tenth.
-For women, it is the reverse, as it is estimated that only 13% of adult females have hands large enough to play a tenth with 87% unable to!
+Up to this point, the pianist cannot normally play a tenth, and more importantly, fast passages of octaves and large chords can be uncomfortable and involve pain or tension.
+From the available data, we can estimate that about 76% of adult men have hand spans that can reach 8.5 inches or more.
+This leaves about 24% of men who cannot play a tenth.
+For women, the situation is much worse, as an estimated 87% of adult females do not have hands large enough to play a tenth.